roroid/ArduinoCEE/README.md

 # ArduinoCEE
-Arduino counter with EEPROM backupAs
+Arduino counter with EEPROM backup<br>
 As seen on https://youtu.be/CEY8BGtGITE